iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 19

-- Once you've got that pick snugly in the bottom-left corner, hang tight before moving on to the next step.
+- Keep the pick hanging out in the bottom-left corner before jumping to the next move.

 Step 20

-- Slide a fresh opening pick into the gap you just made along the bottom edge of the iPad.
+- Slip a fresh opening pick into that gap you just opened up on the bottom edge of the iPad.

-- Carefully glide the pick over the antenna, stopping just before you reach the home button.
+- Gently slide the pick over the antenna, stopping right before the home button.

-- Let the pick rest to the left side of the home button before moving on to the next step.
+- Park the pick to the left of the home button before you keep going.

 Step 21

-- Gently slide an opening pick into that gap you've made.
+- Gently slip that opening pick into the gap you just created.

-- Carefully work the pick under the home button, guiding it towards the bottom-right corner.
-Make sure only the tip of the pick is between the digitizer and the frame, keeping it nice and snug.
+- Now slide the pick under the home button, aiming for the bottom-right corner—keep just the tip between the digitizer and the frame to stay safe.

 Step 22

-- Now, let that pick chill to the right of the home button before moving on to the next step.
-Easy peasy!
+- Leave the pick right next to the home button before moving on to the next step.

 Step 23

-- Warm up the iOpener and let it chill on the right edge of your device for about two minutes.
+- Warm up an iOpener and gently press it to the right edge of your device for about two minutes.
+Give it a moment to work its magic!

 Tools Used